anseki/plain-draggable/README.md

 *Type:* HTML/SVG element
 *Default:* Draggable element

-A part element of the draggable element that receives mouse operations.
+A part element of the draggable element that receives mouse (or touch interfaces) operations.
 A user seizes and drags this element to move the draggable element.
 The default is the draggable element itself, and all of the draggable element can be seized and dragged.

 ### <a name="options-zIndex"></a>`zIndex`